 Sara Levi Sacerdotti, Aldo Lino, Marilena Lucivero, Rafael Lussà, Laura Lutzoni, Giovanni Maciocco, Riccardo Marini, Stefania Mauro, Alessandro Melis, Thomas Muir, Giuseppo Onni, Francesca Rango, Pedro Rodrigues, Maxime Rouaud, Francis Russell, Fernando Salvador, Gianfranco Sanna, Narcis Sastre, Silvia Serreli, Michele Valentino, Dorian Wiszniewski.

 Topics and groups

-The enrolment cost is 400 euro (250 euro for students and PhD students; 200 euro for students of organizing Institutions; 50 euros for students of the universities involved in the European Master in Planning and policies for city, environment and landscape).
+The enrolment cost is 400 euro (270 euro for students and PhD students; 180 euro for students of organizing Institutions; 50 euros for students of the Faculty of Architecture in Alghero and the Universities involved in the European Master in Planning and policies for city, environment and landscape).

 The payment must be done to the bank account:

 “SEI 2010 – Making sustainability effective”